RoryBarnes/TRAPPIST-1/EccRotTideHeat/README.rst

   multi-planet vspace.in <ncores>
   python makeplot.py <pdf | png>

+Here <ncores> is the number of cores to run the parameter sweep with.
 Note that these commands will create directories called "data" in the CPL and CTL subdirectories.

 Expected output
 ---------------